ahmed-ali-shah/RGB_ball_detecting/README.md

 # RGB_ball_detecting
-Detecting red, yellow, blue, and green ball using OpenCV.
-Used for colorfull ball detection floating on a swimming pool or water body.
+Using HSV color filtering + contour detection + ellipse fitting to detect and label Emirates-colored balls in a pool environment, either from a live webcam or pre-recorded video.